Carleton Cemetery is situated just within Blackpool near to Carleton village and just outside Poulton-le-Fylde

 Please note - our office is currently closed to the public.
 However, we are available to deal with your enquiries by email or phone Monday to Friday 9.00am to 4.00pm.

 Monday to Friday 9.00 am to 4.00 pm.

 - The Bereavement Office is located in Lodge House by the main gate.

-- The public toilets are next to the Floral Tearoom
+- The public toilets are next to Nibbles Cafe

-- The crematorium building at the end of the main drive containing the Book of Remembrance room
+- The crematorium and chapel are at the end of the main drive.

-- The Jewish Prayer House at the north end of the cemetery
+- The Jewish Prayer House is located at the North end of the cemetery

 - The columbarium forms part of the memorial wall surrounding the Rose Garden at the far end of the cemetery past the chapel.